hallez/eetemp_eeg_pub/README.md

   * sasica >=1.3.4 (install as a plugin for EEGLab)
   * biosig >= 3.3.0 (follow the on-screen prompts the first time you try to load data using File -> Import data -> Using EEGLAB functions and plugins -> from Biosemi BDF file (BIOSIG toolbox))
   * trimOutlier >=0.16 (install as plugin for EEGLab)
+  * FieldTrip
-  * fieldtrip
+  * SPM12
-  * //TODO Karina: add information re what's needed for cluster-based permutation testing (seems like SPM12 is needed???)

 1. R packages
   * halle (scripts will automatically download latest version from [GitHub](https://github.com/hallez/halle)), tidyverse (>= 1.3.0), yaml

 # Subjects to exclude
-//TODO Karina: confirm which subjects are excluded for EEG analyses only (ie, if dropped for MRI, may be included here)
 * s202: less than 30 remembered trials
-* s203: issue in MRI data, run 1 **need to figure out what to do**
 * s209: noise in mastoid channels that contaminates the data once it's re-referenced
 * s215: less than 30 familiar trials (but not excluded from analyses)
 * s216: incidental MRI finding
-* s217: problem when merge behavioral and EEG data **need to figure out what to do**
 * s220: less than 30 remembered trials
-* s222: subject had previously participated in a related pilot (EEG and MRI sessions not completed)
+* s222: subject had previously participated in a related pilot (EEG session not completed)
 * s225: less than 30 remembered trials
-* s234: exclude block 4 due to mislabeled event codes
-* s237: exclude block 4 due to experimenter error
 * s238: less than 30 familiar trials (but not excluded from analyses)
-* s239: subject did not understand task instructions (EEG and MRI sessions not completed)
+* s239: subject did not understand task instructions (EEG session not completed)
-* s240: excluding temporarily; seems to be something off in scoring of source data
 * s248: less than 30 remembered trials
 * s249: less than 30 familiar trials (but not excluded from analyses)
-* s250: less than 30 remembered trials after EEG cleaning (only had 31 before cleaning)

 # Behavioral Analysis
 1. Open the RStudio project file in `analysis-scripts`
   * Remember that this will write out the analyzed data to a local file (ie, it's not synched across machines automatically so need to re-run analyses on each computer)
 1. Load in the data `load-behavior.R`
 1. Generate behavioral analyses `analyze-behavior.R`
-//TODO Karina: remove scripts here that you didn't use for final EEG analyses

 # EEG Analysis
 ## Preprocessing (can run through `ica.m` using `preproc_combined.m`)